DonnieTD/Liminal/ReadMe.md

 afterward.

 Execution is separated from analysis.
-Analysis is separated from visualization.
+Analysis is separated from presentation.

 ---

 ## Core Idea

 Programs are not instruction streams.
-Programs are trajectories through state.
+Programs are trajectories through semantic state.

 Execution is modeled as a sequence of immutable semantic states indexed by time.

-Bugs, undefined behavior, and exploits are treated as pathological transitions in that sequence — not as crashes, warnings, or abstract violations.
+Bugs, undefined behavior, and exploits are treated as pathological transitions in that sequence, not as crashes, warnings, or abstract violations.

 The engine answers one question: